cvonk/CALalarm/README.md

 | D1            | Diode, general purpose, 100V / 200mA, DO35                     | [onsemi 1N4148](https://www.digikey.com/en/products/detail/onsemi/1N4148/458603)
 | R1 - R4    | Resistor, 1 k&ohm;, 1/4 W, axial                           | [Yageo CFR-25JT-52-1K](https://www.digikey.com/en/products/detail/yageo/CFR-25JT-52-1K/13921014)

+Instead of the Feather products, you can probably also use a generic 0.96" OLED ESP-WROOM-32 development board.

+### Assemble

+Assemble the circuit on the prototyping board.
+Then stack `PCB1` and `PCB2` on top of it.

 ## Feedback